tamarit/edd/README.md

 "Divide & Query" strategy tries to make the minimum number of questions, and selects those nodes that split the tree into two of about the same size.
 On the other hand, "Top Down" traverses the tree from the root to the leaves until a buggy node is found.
-The default strategy is "Divide & Query", so a debugging session using dd/1 will use this strategy.
-To use the "Top Down" strategy, use the 'top_down' argument in a dd/2 call.
+The default strategy for the first step of debugging (to find a wrong function) is "Divide & Query", and the default strategy for the second step is "Top Down".
+To use the "Top Down" strategy in both debugging steps, use the 'top_down' argument in the dd/2 call.
 For example:

     > edd:dd("merge:mergesort([b,a], fun merge:comp/2)", top_down).

+Note that you can change the strategy at any point of the debugging session by pressing the key 's'.

 The Erlang Declarative Debugger can also generate the proof tree in a DOT file (http://en.wikipedia.org/wiki/DOT_language) and a PDF file using the 'dot'